 Estelle Levin-Nally is the Founder and Director of Levin Sources, the consultancy and social venture dedicated to ensuring that the international mining and sourcing of minerals is equitable and sustainable for all involved.
 Estelle herself is a globally recognised pioneer in mineral sustainability, having spoken at high profile events and conferences around the world.
 She’s been instrumental in the founding of a number of programmes that develop innovative toolkits and strategies to address global issues surrounding artisanal and small-scale mining, including the The GIFF Project and the ASM-PACE initiative.

-Alongside serving on the Standards Committee of the Responsible Jewellery Council, founding the British Ethical Jewellers Association and fulfilling the role of Ethical Sourcing Ambassador for the Women’s Jewellery Network (amongst a myriad of other incredible achievements!), Estelle has found time in recent years to lend a hugely significant helping hand to Lebrusan Studio.
+Alongside serving on the Standards Committee of the Responsible Jewellery Council and founding the British Ethical Jewellers Association, Estelle has found time in recent years to lend a hugely significant helping hand to Lebrusan Studio.

-With more than 14 years’ experience in supply chain diligence, conflict-affected areas, conservation and high risk materials, Estelle is perfectly positioned to deliver bespoke solutions to brands aiming for sustainability and ethical practises.
+With more almost two decades' experience in supply chain diligence, conflict-affected areas, conservation and high risk materials, Estelle is perfectly positioned to deliver bespoke solutions to brands aiming for sustainability and ethical practises.
 At the beginning, she helped our Founder Arabel tackle the mammoth task of generating Lebrusan Studio’s all-important ethical policy, breaking down intimidating jargon, instilling her with confidence and belief in our unique brand and ultimately enabling us to establish our mission.
 In other words, Estelle’s contributions have helped to form the foundations of Lebrusan Studio.

-You can learn more about this wonder-woman by reading our recent Q&A interview!
+You can learn more about this wonder-woman by reading our Q&A interview!

 Kathy manages Fair Trade Gems, a UK-based business that operates safe and environmentally-responsible gemstone-cutting facilities across two continents, where lapidaries are promised fair wages and protected from silicosis.
 Her mission is one of making fair-trade gems the standard; not just an exception.